Quantco/glum/docs/getting_started/getting_started.md

 ## Fitting a GLM with cross validation

-Now, we fit using automatic cross validation with `quantcore.glm.GeneralizedLinearRegressorCV`.
+Now, we fit using automatic cross validation with `glum.GeneralizedLinearRegressorCV`.
 This mirrors the commonly used `cv.glmnet` function.

 Some important parameters: